MicrosoftDocs/query-docs/query-languages/dax/measure-statement-dax.md

 |  measure name     |  The name of the measure.
 It cannot be an expression.
 The name does not have to be unique.
 The name exists only for the duration of the query.   |
 |  scalar expression     | A DAX expression that returns a scalar value.  |

+## Return value

+The calculated result of the measure expression.

 ## Remarks

 - Measure definitions for a query override model measures of the same name for the duration of the query.
 They will not affect the model measure.

-- The expression for a measure definition can be used with any other expression in the same query.
+- The measure expression can be used with any other expression in the same query.

 - To learn more about how MEASURE statements are used, see [DAX queries](dax-queries.md).